bhavikkumar/terraform-master/README.md

   - [x] Create a operations account
   - [x] Create a development account
   - [x] Create a production account
+  - [x] Create Account Alias
   - [X] Create Cloudwatch Log Group for CloudTrail
-  - [x] Enable CloudTrail Logging
+  - [x] Enable CloudTrail Logging for the organisation
   - [x] Create Organisational SCP to Deny modification or deletion of CloudTrail
-  - [x] Create Account Alias
   - [x] Create a admin group with enforced MFA
   - [x] Create a engineer group with enforced MFA
   - [x] Create a finance group with enforced MFA